> Oregon Dept. of Forestry - Public Affairs Office disseminated the

 > blocked and scattered lands in Josephine, Douglas, Curry and Jackson

 > counties.
-The Southwest Oregon District and the six northwest districts
+The Southwest Oregon District and the six northwest

 > also have 10-year district implementation plans, which project a desired